genki-kusano/thesis/README.md

-Here are codes about the kernel method for persistence diagrams (support vector machine, kernel PCA, kernel two sample test, uniform confidence interval)
+Here are codes about the kernel method for persistence diagrams (support vector machine, kernel PCA, kernel two sample test, uniform confidence interval) and also a suppelemtary material of my doctoral thesis, which will be uploaded in March 2019.

 # General comments

+## data
+Example persistence diagrams are able to be obtained from https://github.com/genki-kusano/point_cloud_data (called `PCD code`)
+To run the codes in this directly without any change, please run the PCD code creating point sets and persistence diagrams.

 ## variables
 You can change `name_dir_pcd` to a folder containing your persistence diagrams.

-## data
-Example persistence diagrams are able to be obtained from https://github.com/genki-kusano/point_cloud_data (called `PCD code`)
-To run codes in this directly without any change, please run the PCD code creating point sets and persistence diagrams.
+To run the codes by default setting, please prepare the PCD folder on your desktop.

 # pca.py
 For n persistence diagrams D_1,...,D_n, we compute the kernel principal component analysis projection to 2 or 3 dimensional Euclidean space.